 Major Appliance and Refrigeration Technician

-The Major Appliance and Refrigeration Technology program is dedicated to providing assistance and input that will produce the highest quality training programs for the current needs of the Major Appliance industry.
-Toward this end the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the major appliance repair field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; and provide courses to meet current and specific needs of the student and this industry.
+The Major Appliance and Refrigeration Repair Program is dedicated to providing assistance and input that will produce the highest quality training programs for the current needs of the Major Appliance Industry.
+To accomplish this, the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the major appliance repair field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; provide courses to meet current and specific needs of the student and this industry.

-The Major Appliance and Refrigeration Technology program provides students with the technical knowledge and skills for employment as Major Appliance and Refrigeration Mechanics in the Major Appliance industry.
+The Major Appliance and Refrigeration Repair program provides students with the technical knowledge and skills for employment as Major Appliance and Refrigeration Technicians in the Major Appliance industry.
 Instruction includes a combination of classroom theory and practical experience.
-The program also provides supplemental training for persons previously or currently employed in Major Appliance and Refrigeration occupations.
-Students are encouraged to join SkillsUSA and eligible students may be nominated by their teachers to join the National Vocational-Technical Honor Society.
+The program, also offers supplemental training for persons previously or currently employed in Major Appliance and Refrigeration occupations.
+Students are eligible to join the SkillsUSA.

 - Electrical and Refrigeration Skills

 - DishwashersRanges—Gas & Electric

 - Washing Machines

 - Room Air Conditioners